 Through an understanding of current theories and practices in classroom management, candidates will begin to create their own philosophy of management.
 Includes, but is not limited to, strategies for individual and group behavior; instruction developed through systematic application of specific models.
-Includes a 10 hour practicum In a P-12 classroom.
 Prerequisite: ED 306 or concurrent enrollment.

-ED 371 Educational Law (2)
+ED 362 Educational Law and Issues of Abuse (3)

-Fulfills new Washington State requirements for understanding educational law and its relationship to contemporary school issues and problems.
-Covers state agencies and local school boards, university issues and law, teachers' employment, tenure, academic freedom and student issues of compulsory education.
+Washington State requirements for understanding educational law and its relationship to contemporary school issues and problems.
+Addresses the teacher's role in identifying, reporting, and working with children who have been victims of child abuse.
+Covers state agencies and local school boards, university issues and law, teachers' employment, tenure, academic freedom, and student issues of compulsory education.
+Also includes the role of the classroom teacher as counselor.
 No prerequisite required.